Martini Workflows Map Node

 Properties

-Properties are the building blocks of workflow data.
-Just like variables in programming, they let you:
+Properties are the fundamental building blocks that let you:

 - Store information temporarily as it moves through your workflow